 If you have suggestions for the next KPIs we should implement, please let us know. 😀

 This release includes a forecast approval treemap that shows forecasts by status.
 As a result, you know who approved or rejected their forecast and how many are still pending.
 Simply click a data bucket to expand it for a full list of locations.

 TIP: in expanded mode, the location names are clickable and link directly to the forecast.

 This release provides manual actions for taking entities off stock.
-Previously, this was only possible via the logistics module when flagging entities as shipped.
+Previously, entities were only removed from stock when they were shipped in the logistics module.

 In the inventory module, open the context menu and click “Actions” -> “Remove from stock”.

 Or in the entity modal simply click the “Remove from stock” button.

 It is also possible to reverse the action to put an entity back on stock.
 This will work without further actions if the entity was manually removed.
 However, if the entity was shipped via the logistics module, the entity must first be unshipped.